wombleton/gitlaw-nz/acts/H/Health Practitioners Competence Assurance Act 2003.md

 ##### 10 Witnesses' allowances

-*   (1) Every witness attending before the Tribunal to give evidence under a summons is entitled to be paid witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Summary Proceedings Act 1957][364], and those regulations apply accordingly.
+*   (1) Every witness attending before the Tribunal to give evidence under a summons is entitled to be paid witnesses' fees, allowances, and travelling expenses according to the scales for the time being prescribed by regulations made under the [Criminal Procedure Act 2011][368], and those regulations apply accordingly.

-    (2) On each occasion on which the Tribunal issues a summons under [clause 8(1)][354], the Tribunal, or the person exercising the power of the Tribunal under clause 8(3), must fix an amount that, on the service of the summons, or at some other reasonable time before the date on which the witness is required to attend, must be paid or tendered to the witness.
+    (2) On each occasion on which the Tribunal issues a summons under [clause 8(1)][358], the Tribunal, or the person exercising the power of the Tribunal under clause 8(3), must fix an amount that, on the service of the summons, or at some other reasonable time before the date on which the witness is required to attend, must be paid or tendered to the witness.

     (3) The amount fixed under subclause (2) must be the estimated amount of the allowances and travelling expenses to which, in the opinion of the Tribunal or person, the witness will be entitled according to the prescribed scales if the witness attends at the time and place specified in the summons.